 Flowering dogwoods (Cornus florida) are deciduous trees native to the eastern half of the United States.
 These trees can add year-round beauty to the landscape.
 Let's look at how to grow dogwood trees.
 Flowering dogwoods range in color from white to pink or red and generally bloom for about two to four weeks in early spring.
 They also add summer and fall color, with rich green foliage color in summer and reddish purple leaves during fall.
 This is oftentimes followed by brilliant red berries in winter.
 Proper dogwood care will bring these lovely trees to their height of beauty.

 How to Grow Dogwood Trees

 In their natural habitat, dogwoods are understory trees, which are generally surrounded or protected by other larger trees.
 Therefore, when caring for dogwood trees, this should be considered carefully before placement in the landscape.
 Locating these trees on the edge of wooded areas or in groups is oftentimes more suitable to their natural surroundings.
 They can also be used as a backdrop for azaleas or other spring-flowering shrubs.
-Flowering dogwoods can be grown in sun or shade; however, trees planted in partial shade generally perform better.
+Flowering dogwoods can be grown in sun or shade, however, trees planted in partial shade generally perform better.
 Trees planted in full sun can be stressful, making them more susceptible to dogwood borers and heat stress.
 For care of flowering dogwood trees, dogwoods that are planted in full sun must also rely on frequent watering, especially during hot conditions.
 While dogwoods will grow in a variety of climates and soil conditions, they typically grow best in, and even prefer, well-drained, humus-rich soil that is slightly acidic.

 Planting Dogwood Care

 Bare root and burlap dogwood trees should be transplanted in late fall or early spring.
 Container grown trees can be transplanted anytime of the year, provided they are watered regularly after planting.
 A dogwood should be planted about two-thirds the depth of its root ball.
 The soil should be gently mounded around the sides of the root ball.
 Do not place soil directly over the top of the root ball, as this should be left slightly above ground level.
 It is acceptable to apply a layer of mulch to help conserve water, however, for good dogwood care, keep this a couple inches (5 cm.) away from the trunk.
 Be sure to water the tree thoroughly after planting and on a regular basis until the tree establishes itself.

 Care of Flowering Dogwood